MNelis/GO/README.md

 When a client is **playing a game**, it can use the following commands:
 - `MOVE <row> <column>` to place a stone on (row,column).
 - `MOVE PASS` to pass your turn.
+- `STARTAI` to activate the computer player.
+- `ENDAI` to deactivate the computer player.
 - `QUIT` to quit the game at any time and return to the lobby.
 You will automatically lose the game.
 - `CHAT <your message>` to send a message to the other client in the game.